opus-research/jgit/Documentation/technical/reftable.md

 ### Header

-An 8-byte header appears at the beginning of the file:
+A 24-byte header appears at the beginning of the file:

-    '\1REF'
+    'REFT'
     uint8( version_number = 1 )
     uint24( block_size )
+    uint64( min_update_index )
+    uint64( max_update_index )

+The `min_update_index` and `max_update_index` describe bounds for the `update_index` field of all log records in this file.
+When reftables are used in a stack for transactions (see below), these fields can order the files such that the prior file's `max_update_index + 1` is the next file's `min_update_index`.

 ### First ref block

-The first ref block shares the same block as the file header, and is 8 bytes smaller than all other blocks in the file.
-The first block immediately begins after the file header, at offset 8.
+The first ref block shares the same block as the file header, and is 24 bytes smaller than all other blocks in the file.
+The first block immediately begins after the file header, at offset 24.

+If the first block is a log block (a log only table), its block header begins immediately at offset 24.

 ### Ref block format

 A ref block is written as:

     'r'
-    uint24 ( block_len )
+    uint24( block_len )
     ref_record+
     uint32( restart_offset )+
     uint16( restart_count )